 CPA Stress and Deflection Analysis

 The CPA frame has been evaluated using FEM analysis with ANSYS Workbench alongside empirical calculations.
 Detailed calculations are shown in Appendix 1.
 The CPA is a simple frame and the sections are tied together with a tongue and groove joint.
-Each module weighs only 63 lbs and is assembled on a table and then shipped, assembled into 2-module CPA units in a stack horizontally under no load.
+Each 2m long module weighs only 73 lbs and is assembled on a table and then shipped, assembled into 2-module CPA units in a stack horizontally under no load.
 Three 4m long units are lifted out of the shipping crate from the horizontal to the vertical placing the unit in bending, see Figure 13.
 Once vertical, the 4m sections are attached to each other on an assembly fixture to form a full 12m long panel.
 Two panels are then brought together to form a CPA plane, and the top and bottom FC modules are hung from them, see Figure 12.
 This configuration is the maximum loading during installation.